Separation of Infrared and Bulk in Thermal QCD

-We wish to point out certain aspects of our~results. {\em (i)} The computed dimension $d_\fir$ of near-zero modes is in close vicinity of ``topological" value 2, thus inviting a systematic inquiry into its possible origin in certain topological feature of underlying glue fields.
-At the same time, recent findings of possible topological behavior in 3d Anderson model~\cite{Horvath:2022klk} also involve dimension $2$ but no glue fields. {\em (ii)} In the existing QCD data there is no clear evidence yet for critical value $d_\fir \!\approx\!
-8/3$, which was suggested to be a generic feature of Anderson models~\cite{Horvath:2021zjk}. {\em (iii)} Unlike in the case of $\lambda_\fir$, in the vicinity of $\lambda_A$ we did not find an obviuous dimension jump.
-This differs from situation in pure-glue QCD~\cite{Alexandru:2021pap} and from that at critical points of Anderson models~\cite{Horvath:2021zjk}.
-Taken together, points {\em (i-iii)} constitute an intriguing complex puzzle to be solved by future studies.
-Indeed, the satisfactory understanding of Anderson-like features in QCD require the resolution of these issues.
-This resolution will involve control over the usual lattice QCD systematics, which is important given that some of these effects are possibly enhanced in dynamical simulations~\cite{Zhao:2022ooq}.
+The above is based on our results from simulations of $N_f\!=\!
+2 \!+\!
+1$ QCD at physical quark masses, UV cutoff $a\!=\!0.105\,$fm and temperatures $T\!=\!234$ and $187\,$MeV.
+The former temperature is in the range where the transition temperature $T_\fir$ was originally estimated ($200 \!<\!
+T_\fir \!<\!
+250\,$MeV) and our results suggest that $T \!=\!
+234\,$MeV is past that onset.
+Indeed, here the computed IR-dimension function $d_\fir(\lambda)$ exhibits the same broad features as that of pure-glue QCD in IR phase.
+Particularly striking is the clear presence of the identical tell-tale discontinuity at $\lambda \!=\!
+0$, wherein exact zero modes ($d_\fir(0) \!=\!
+3$) are dimensionally different from lowest near-zero modes ($d_\fir(0^+) \!\simeq\!
+2$).
+Few aspects of our results at $T \!=\!
+234\,$MeV should be pointed out. {\it (i)} The computed dimension $d_\fir$ of near-zero modes is in close vicinity of ``topological value" 2, thus inviting a systematic inquiry into its possible origin in a certain topological feature of underlying glue fields.
+At the same time, recent findings of possible topological behavior in 3d Anderson model~\cite{Horvath:2022klk} also involve dimension $2$ but no glue fields. {\it (ii)} In the existing QCD data there is no clear evidence yet for critical value $d_\fir \!\approx\!
+8/3$, which was suggested to be a generic feature of Anderson models~\cite{Horvath:2021zjk}. {\it (iii)} Unlike in the case of $\lambda_\fir$, we did not find an obvious dimension jump in the vicinity of $\lambda_A$.
+This differs from the situation in pure-glue QCD~\cite{Alexandru:2021pap} and from that at critical points of Anderson models~\cite{Horvath:2021zjk}.
+Taken together, points {\it (i-iii)} constitute an intriguing complex puzzle to be solved by future studies.

+In contrast to $T \!=\!
+234\,$MeV, we found that the characteristic $\lambda \!=\!0$ discontinuity is absent at $T \!=\!
+187\,$MeV.
+This is consistent with the original IR-phase proposal~\cite{Alexandru:2019gdm}, wherein there is a regime of rapid but analytic change between the crossover temperature $T_\cro \approx T_c \approx 155\,$MeV and the onset $T_\fir$ of IR phase.
+[Note that $T_\cro$ denotes a generic crossover temperature characterizing rapid changes in Dirac spectra~\cite{Alexandru:2019gdm}.]
+Nevertheless, as evidenced by Fig.~\ref{fig:d_IR_lambda}, there is a dimensional structure above the deep IR and below $T$, which is neither low-$d_\fir$ plateau as in IR phase, but also not a constant $d_\fir \!=\!
+3$ as at low temperatures.
+Resolving its nature will require better control over both IR and UV cutoff systematics, which can be non-trivial in dynamical simulations~\cite{Zhao:2022ooq} but achievable by current computational means.
+Some aspects of cutoff effects are discussed in Appendix~\ref{app:uvcutoff}.

+{The current approach to calculate $d_{\rm IR}$ is affected by finite volume effects, particularly in the plateau region of IR phase, and the associated "transition region" forming already below $T_\fir$ (see Fig.~\ref{fig:d_IR_lambda}).
+This complicates studies of dimensional properties and warrants testing the alternatives such as the multidimension technique~\cite{Horvath:2022klk}}.